 Ensure a good night's sleep by maintaining a regular sleep schedule, creating a restful environment, and limiting screen time before bed.
 Proper rest is crucial for healing and symptom management.

-Joining support groups, speaking with a counselor or therapist, or simply sharing with friends and family can provide significant emotional support.
+Joining support groups, speaking with a counsellor or therapist, or simply sharing with friends and family can provide significant emotional support.
 Feeling understood and supported can make a big difference in handling the psychological impact of the illness.

-Make any necessary adjustments to your living space to ensure it is safe, comfortable, and optimally supportive for your needs.
+Make any necessary adjustments to your living space to ensure it is safe, comfortable, and optimally supportive of your needs.
 This may include installing safety bars in the bathroom, ensuring good lighting, and having items within easy reach.

 It's important to remember that these home remedies are meant to support, not replace, medical treatment.
 Always consult with your healthcare team before trying new remedies or making changes to your lifestyle or diet.